Jimmie E. Howard, USMC

 On November 12, 1993, Jimmie Howard passed away at his home in San Diego.
 He is buried at the Fort Rosecrans National Cemetery near the Marine Corps Recruiting Depot where years before he served as a Marine Drill Instructor.

-A very special thanks to Ray Hildreth for reviewing and insuring the accuracy of this story by Doug Sterner.
+A very special thanks to Ray Hildreth for reviewing and ensuring the accuracy of this story by Doug Sterner.
 He was there that night.
 Awarded the Silver Star for his own actions, Ray Hildreth is the young man next to Navy Corpsman Billie Holmes in the photo above.